Arts Management Apprenticeship 2022 Description

 Whether its serving as lead-producer on a Young Artist Mixer, creating engaging digital content, empowering high-school aged students, interviewing arts-leaders or working with our partners across the city, our paid summer apprenticeship will provide hands-on learning in marketing, event production, and cultural programming that will give you the experience you need to succeed!
 Apprentices will be compensated biweekly for their work and provided with travel stipends- giving you the freedom and availability to fully experience the opportunities the arts have to offer.

 The Arts Management Apprenticeship is designed to support, train and nurture emerging arts managers of color based in Boston.
 This is a paid opportunity for people of color to build tangible work experience and establish professional connections to move their careers forward.
-Throughout your time with us, you will participate in workforce/professional development workshops, have one-on-one consultations with team members, work as assistant producers for Jamaica Plain Porchfest, develop your own individual capstone projects and be paired with local organizations to assist them in their work while learning more about the various ways work happens in the sector.
+Throughout your time with us, you will participate in workforce/professional development workshops, have one-on-one consultations with team members, work as assistant producers for Jamaica Plain Porchfest and develop your own individual capstone projects.

 In light of COVID-19, this internship has been designed to be both in person and virtual.
-The first few weeks will be entirely remote and will shift to in person closer to the date of Porchfest in late August.
 More details will come as we receive information to remain in compliance with local guidelines.

 Organizing Jamaica Plain Porchfest- An event that builds community – across the divides of race, class, culture and immigrant status – through the power of the arts.
 You will have the chance to bring this festival to life through the roles that will include but are not limited to: Production Assistant, Project Support, Marketing Assistant, Volunteer Liaison and Communications Assistant.